ipfabric/docs/docs/support/index.md

+---
+description: IP Fabric is provided as a fully managed solution.
+For any technical support needed you can contact us on support@ipfabric.io.
+---

 # Technical Support

 IP Fabric strive to ensure that the power of our Automated Network Assurance Platform is simple to access for every user.